 Pupils are given many and varied opportunities to write.
 On entering Reception pupils are encouraged to make marks and write their names if they cannot already do so.
 As they become introduced to letter shapes and sounds through phonics session, pupils are taught to apply this knowledge to write simple captions and sentences.
 This early writing is built upon through Key Stage 1 and 2 in line with the National Curriculum.

-Writing with an English focus mostly takes place in one (Learning Journey) book and we put high expectations on the children to produce their best writing in all subject areas.
+In English lessons, pupils are given opportunities to experience high quality book talk, respond creatively to illustrations and extracts, use drama and role-play and gather vocabulary collaboratively before they write.
+Writing is completed in individual English books, where knowledge organisers and spelling mats are made available and pupil targets are monitored.
+We put high expectations on the children to produce their best writing in all subject areas.
 We plan for pupils to write for audiences other than the teacher, e.g., peers in other classes, local councillors and authors.